 In recent years, the study of ``topological'' gapped phases of matter \cite{ChenGuWen,KitaevTalk3} has considerably expanded the physical range of applicability of the tools of Topological Quantum Field Theory.

 A quantum system is \define{gapped} when the creation of excitations above the vacuum costs a non-zero amount of energy.
-TQFTs, almost by definition, provide a low energy effective description of gapped Quantum Field Theories.
-However, it is far from obvious that TQFTs should provide the correct language to describe the long distance, low energy behaviour of generic gapped condensed matter systems, which are typically defined as some local lattice Hamiltonian and do not have built-in relativistic invariance.
-Nevertheless, gapped condensed matter systems which admit a robust long-distance/low energy limit are typically well-described by TQFTs.
+Almost by definition, TQFTs provide a low-energy effective description of gapped Quantum Field Theories defined in the continuum.
+For comparison, it is far from obvious that TQFTs should provide the correct language to describe the long-distance, low-energy behaviour of generic gapped condensed matter systems, which are typically defined as some local lattice Hamiltonian and do not have built-in relativistic invariance.
+Nevertheless, it is an empirical fact that many gapped condensed matter systems which admit a robust long-distance/low-energy limit are well-described by TQFTs.

 \begin{remark} It is certainly possible to find gapped condensed matter systems which do not admit a TQFT description --- there are gapped condensed matter systems in which global properties depend sensitively on small local changes of the system \cite{Vijay:2015mka}. \end{remark}